 - Looking at my list, there are things that can be easily done ahead of time (sometimes even in big batches): chopping, buns, shredding cheese, making breadcrumbs, washing lettuce, etc. Also things like making overnight oats and black beans for example.

-- There are also things that should wait until the day of: pulling down canned goods, putting veggies into a pan for a stir fry, for example, filling pots with water, etc.
+- There are also things that should wait until the day of: pulling down canned goods, putting veggies into a skillet for a stir fry, filling pots with water, etc.

 With it all in front of me, I can take a quick glance and do what I can with the time I have: